 Resort – Amenities

-Shades of Green – Shades features on-site Disney and Orlando ticket sales (tax free), an AAFES Store (tax free souvenirs and sundries), a Shades gift Shop, Alamo Car Rental, luggage service, airline check-in, a guest laundry, scooter rentals, an on-site Gym with cardio and Nautilus equipment, and a full service Spa.
+Shades of Green – Shades features on-site Disney and Orlando area ticket sales (tax free), an AAFES Store (tax free souvenirs and sundries), luggage service, two guest laundries, an on-site Gym with cardio and Nautilus equipment, and a full service Spa.

 Disney – Amenities

-Those Shades guests wanting to use Magic Bands for their park tickets and FastPass Plus return times will need to buy their own, either ahead of time at the Disney Store or at a WDW gift shop.
+Those Shades guests wanting to use Magic Bands for their park tickets will need to buy their own, either ahead of time at the Disney Store or at a WDW gift shop.

 Deciding which resort is right for your family is a very personal decision, so I’ve tried to present an impartial review of both resorts, listing both the good and the bad.

 You’ll need to decide which of these areas/items are the most important for you, cost, amenities, room size, transportation, etc.

 I hope you find this helpful!
 Please leave a comment below with which resort you’d choose and why.

 Information on Shades of Green the Military Hotel on Disney World property

 See all the current Shades of Green Discounts and Packages